Bachelor’s Degrees in Educational/Instructional Technology

 Education Levels of Educational/Instructional Technology Majors

-In 2020-2021, 107 bachelor's degrees were awarded to educational/instructional technology majors.
+During the most recent year for which data is available, 116 people earned their bachelor's degree in educational/instructional technology.
 This makes it the 40th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in educational/instructional technology at each degree level.